puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-plan-deployment.md

 description: "Plan your deployment of Microsoft Edge"
 ---

-# Plan your Deployment of Microsoft Edge
+# Plan your deployment of Microsoft Edge

-This article reviews recommended practices for deploying Microsoft Edge in an enterprise environment.
+This article describes the recommended practices for deploying Microsoft Edge in an enterprise environment.

 >[!NOTE]
 >This article applies to Microsoft Edge version 77 or later.

 ## Evaluate your existing browser environment and browser needs

-Taking time to understand your current state and project vision will help ensure that all project stakeholders are aligned and working towards the same end result.
+Take time to understand your current browser state and project vision to ensure that all project stakeholders are aligned and working towards the same result.

-Start with defining your current state:
+Start by defining your current state:

 - Which browsers are currently deployed in your environment?
 - Which browser is set as the default browser?